8 rock pools to explore in South Australia

 Second Valley beach is a scenic one-and-a-half-hour drive from Adelaide’s CBD.
 It is one of SA’s smallest yet most significant beaches.

 Kids can spend hours exploring Second Valley’s mysterious rock pools.

-Top tip: Second Valley is ideal as a Kangaroo Island stopover as it’s only a 15-minute drive from the ferry at Cape Jervis, or 20 minutes from Deep Creek Conservation Park with its spectacular scenery and bushwalks.
+Top tip: Second Valley is ideal as a Kangaroo Island stopover as it’s only a 15-minute drive from the ferry at Cape Jervis, or 20 minutes from Deep Creek National Park with its spectacular scenery and bushwalks.